-It’s a cultural trope to “want what you can’t have,” but it’s also a principle based in decades of psychological research.
-That principle, scarcity, is incredibly powerful in marketing, persuasion, and conversion optimization—when done right.
+It’s a cultural trope to “want what you can’t have,” but it’s also a principle based on decades of psychological research.

 A few years ago, I launched a kind of “Groupon deal for musicians.”
-I gave away $1,250 worth of products, including recording time, iTunes distribution, and a guitar-string endorsement deal for just $69.
-The deal was good for only 100 hours, and there were just 5,000 packages available.
+I gave away $1,250 worth of products, including recording time and iTunes distribution, for just $69.

-I had invested a lot into the campaign.
-Not only had I spent four months putting it together, but I had also put a significant amount of my personal savings into ensuring that this campaign was everywhere during those 100 hours.
+I had spent four months building it, and invested a significant amount of my personal savings into ensuring the campaign was everywhere.